 - Fengjing (枫泾古镇), Fengjing Ancient Water Town, Jinshan, Shanghai

 - Jinxi ancient water town (锦溪古镇), Jinxi Town, Kunshan 215324, China

 - Luzhi (甪直水乡), Luzhi Ancient Town Scenic Area, Wuzhong District, Suzhou

 General features of ancient water towns

 There is a general name to call them: 江南水乡古镇(Jiangnan Shui Xiang Gu Zhen).
 The translation in English is Ancient Water Town from South of the Yangtze River or Jiangnan Ancient Water Towns.
-There are some standard features in these towns.
+In general, there are some standard features seeing in these towns.
 Here is a brief of these features:

 - The layout of local residential houses is generally compact with small courtyards to accommodate the high density of the local population and the requirement to occupy less farmland in the past.